sohumgala/AdversarialCNNVisualizations/README.md

 ## Open Source Code
 [Pytorch CNN Visualization Library](https://github.com/utkuozbulak/pytorch-cnn-visualizations) - This is the base library we extended to visualize adversarial inputs.
+We used roughly 1k lines of this code written in Python, which mainly using the PyTorch library.

 ## Datasets
+ImageNet

 ## File Descriptions
 The `src` directory contains all the source and executable code for this project.